eugeenenio/Studious-Start/README.md

 - Keep track of important details

 ## How we built it
 - To conveniently view how our html, css, and js code displayed, we used CodePen
--
+- We combined our own resources with existing resources
+- We used openAI API to parse through the syllabus text and extract it to a Google Sheet

 ## Challenges we ran into
 - We do want it to be both desktop and mobile friendly but with the time constraints, we mainly kept it mobile friendly